Writers write…always. I think I heard that somewhere once. 😉

 Here you will find musings on family, friendship, and plenty of baseball talk.
 (Go Astros!!)
 You’ll also find Tales from the Cube where I share my thoughts on professional communications from my previous life in corporate America as well as thoughts on life as an educator.

 In my other life I run Cathedral Records, to tell stories about my life as a songwriter and musician as well as those about the many artists who inspire me and inhabit the unique land of somewhat broken but always cherished toys that we reside or often visit.

 I believe we should embrace technology and utilize all it offers but not at the sacrifice of the analog spirit that keeps things a little rough around the edges.
-I love my Kindle but there’s nothing like the smell and feel of an old dusty book.
+I love my iPad but there’s nothing like the smell and feel of an old dusty book.